-We continue to evaluate the Maestro System in human clinical trials in the United States, Australia, Mexico, Norway and Switzerland.
+We continue to evaluate the Maestro System in human clinical trials in the United States, Australia and Mexico.
 To date, we have not observed any mortality related to our device or any unanticipated adverse device effects in these clinical trials.
-We have also not observed any long-term problematic clinical side effects in any patients, including in those patients who have been using the Maestro System for more than one year.
+We have also not observed any long-term problematic clinical side effects in any patients.
+In addition, data from our VBLOC-DM2 ENABLE trial outside the United States demonstrate that VBLOC therapy may hold promise in improving obesity-related comorbidities such as diabetes and hypertension.
+We are conducting, or plan to conduct, further studies in each of these comorbidities to assess VBLOC therapy's potential in addressing multiple indications.